RyanBoyles14/CSC131-Group4/SoftwareRequirementsSpecification.md

 #### 3.4.
 Design Constraints
 ###### This section specifies all the constraints affecting the design, including security, fault tolerance, and standard compliance.

+    3.4.1 Software Language
+    The language used to built the software is Java.

+    3.4.2 External Libraries
+    The software relies on external libraries and must conform to the standards and designs of other developers

 <a name="attributes"></a>
 #### 3.5.
 Attributes
 ###### This section specifies the overall attributes the system should have.